councilofelders/numerbay/docs/docs/tutorial-basics/set-up-account.md

 :::

 ## Update profile
-You can change your username, password and email in the [profile update form](https://numerbay.ai/my-account/my-profile).
+You can change your username, password and email in the **[profile update form](https://numerbay.ai/my-account/my-profile)**.
 By default, your Numerai email address is used to receive email notifications.

 :::caution